zephinzer/legal-templates/readme.md

 ## Contributing
 I use React with Next to render the legal templates.
 See existing templates to create your own.
 Fork this repository, add your document/components and create a pull request.

+To run this, clone the repository, run `yarn install` or `npm install` and do an `npm start`.
+The website should be available at `http://localhost:3000` with an index of links to the pages which can be found in the `/pages` folder.